JLRaisaro/PDCi2b2/README.md

 * For more information regarding the underlying architecture please refer to the stable version of ONet `gopkg.in/dedis/onet.v1`
 * For more information on how to run PDCi2b2, go to [Running PDCi2b2](https://github.com/JLRgithub/PDCi2b2/wiki/Running-PDCi2b2)

+## Disclaimer

+The software in this repository is highly experimental and under heavy development.
+Do not use it for anything security-critical yet.

+**All usage is at your own risk!**

 ## Getting Started

 To use the code of this repository you need to: